 If you are coming from Paris, it takes around 7 hours by car to get to Fontaine de Vaucluse.
 However, there is a high-speed TGV train which can bring you from Paris to Avignon in 3h30 from where you can drive 40 min to Fontaine de Vaucluse.

 The largest international airport is in Marseille, which is about 55 miles (90km) away.
 Avignon airport is 10 miles (35km) away, but does not have as many international connections.
+You can also take a tour from Avignon that will bring you to the Fontaine de Vaucluse and other nearby sights.

 How many days should you spend?